SteTR/Emost-Bot/README.md

 * resume - resume the current song

 # Known Issues
+* Occasionally, porcupine will fail to initialize due to sensitivity range issues (unsure why)
-* None that I'm aware of but have mainly tested with one server, not multiple servers at once
+* No significant issues when mainly using in one server, possibly with multiple servers at once there will be issues

 # Planned Implementations
-* Add a signal to indicate the hotword has been recognized (e.g. ping noise when hotword is heard).
+* Add a signal to indicate the hotword has been recognized (e.g. ping noise when hotword is heard)
-* Allow the ability to listen to multiple users as opposed to one.
+* Allow the ability to listen to multiple users as opposed to one
 * More commands
 * Faster and offline speech to text